-Monthly Resolutions Is a Game Changer
+Monthly Resolutions Is A Game Changer

-This post is the continuation of one of the previous post that you can read here.
-If you don’t want to read all the details then the short version is that I used to try year resolutions with many stuff in a list for each year.
+I used to try year resolutions with many stuff in a list for each year.
 Something worked out for me, but most of the stuff was simply forgotten in the second part of a year.
-Last month I decided to decrease a period of time in which I’ll be achieving something.
+Last month I decided to decrease a period of time in which I'll be achieving something.
 I took a month as a unit of time and I already have the results.

 I always wanted to make and launch a digital product.
-So it will work independently, let’s say, while I’m sleeping and change lives for the best.
-I had one idea and slightly working prototype that roughly worked just for me for several months, but last month I decided that I’ll develop it to a MVP (minimum viable product) and launch publicly.
+So it works independently, let's say, while I'm sleeping and change lives for the best.
+I had one idea and slightly working prototype that roughly worked just for me for several months, but last month I decided that I'll develop it to a MVP (minimum viable product) and launch publicly.
 As of the previous post, you can see that I did it.
-Now, I’ll tell you my experience and struggles I had on the way of accomplishing it.
+Now, I'll tell you my experience and struggles I had on the way of accomplishing it.

 This month was amazingly productive.
 I shipped no matter what and some of the principles helped me.
 First of all, I looked at the project and goal clearly, evaluated if I can do it during 1 month.
 After that, I used reverse engineering principle.